botmeep/kahootSmash/README.md

 # kahootSmash
 A Kahoot flooder tool made with Python and Selenium.
 This tool generates random bots to join a Kahoot game.
 Download this tool in the [__releases__](https://github.com/switchmeep/kahootSmash/releases) page of this repository.
+If you have any problems with this software please feel free to DM me on Discord.
+My tag can be found on my profile bio.

 Key Features:
  - Increased Efficiency.